Regents-HSE Exam Pathway: Frequently Asked Questions

 Question: If a candidate passed Regents Examinations in all four core subject areas (English, mathematics, science, and social studies) does the candidate qualify for an HSE diploma?

-Answer: Candidates who have passed Regents Examinations in all four core subject areas must still pass at least one GED® subject test to earn an HSE diploma.
+Answer: No, candidates who have passed Regents Examinations in all four core subject areas must still pass at least one GED® subject test to earn an HSE diploma.
 Such candidates may take any GED® subject they choose.
+Official HSE transcripts that result from the processing of an R application with all passing Regents will show all subtests passed.
+A diploma will not be issued until the candidate takes and passes at least one HSE exam subtest.

 Question: Can Advanced Placement (AP®), International Baccalaureate® exams (IB), and other standardized assessments that have been approved as alternatives to Regents Examinations be used in lieu of GED® subject to qualify for a HSE diploma?